Sound-Linux-More/bjxa/bjxa.3.rst

 *dst*.
 Stereo PCM samples are interleaved and both channels interpreted as a single block.
 The number of blocks reported by **bjxa_format_t** are effective blocks, meaning that two XA blocks needed to decode one stereo PCM "block" is considered a single block because of the interleaving.
+The last PCM block may be truncated if the number of remaining samples is less than the contents of a full XA block.
+The field *data_len_pcm* can be used to keep track of how many bytes were decoded over iterations.

 RETURN VALUE
 ============